top of page

 the art of repair.

-Kintsugi is the Japanese art of mending which uses urushi lacquer to restore ceramic and wooden items.
+Kintsugi is the traditional Japanese craft of mending pottery.
 The process utilizes natural materials and requires time and patience.
-Carefully repaired and often adorned with color or precious metals, the mended item gains a new life.
+Carefully repaired and often adorned with color or precious metals, the item gains a new life.

 Brown Leather Journal